ETRAFILM/ETRAFILM/README.md

 🎥 Welcome to the official repository of ETRAFILM! 🎥

 ETRAFILM is an ambitious AI-powered sci-fi project that blends cutting-edge artificial intelligence with cinematic storytelling.
-This website serves as the official hub for updates, trailers, and exclusive content.
+This repository serves as the official hub for updates, trailers, and exclusive content.

-🚀 Live Preview
+🌐 Live Website

 🔗 Visit the official website
 (Replace your-username with your actual GitHub username.)

 📂 Project Structure
 /etrafilm
 │── index.html   (Main webpage)
 │── style.css    (Styling)
 │── README.md    (Project documentation)
 🎬 Features

 ✅ AI-powered film production